The Team Type 1 Foundation is the only foundation providing college scholarships exclusively to athletes with type 1 diabetes.

 - The applicant maintains a GPA of 3.0 or better

-- The applicant wants to use their sports as a platform to inspire
+- The applicant will to use their sports as a platform to inspire others with diabetes in their local community

-- The applicant attends (or will attend) an accredited NCAA and NAIA institution
+- The applicant will attend and play a school-sanctioned sport for an accredited NCAA and NAIA institution

 Meet the Global Ambassadors